KpG782/CampusCareAdmin/README.md

 > Empowering Student Well-being at University of Makati

-CampusCareAdminSIde is a robust, AI-powered guidance counseling and admin platform for the University of Makati.
+CampusCareAdmin is a robust, AI-powered guidance counseling and admin platform for the University of Makati.
 Built with FlutterFlow, Flutter, and Firebase, it empowers admins and counselors to manage student well-being, appointments, and analytics in a secure, intuitive, and visually stunning environment.

 ---

 ## 🚀 Test the Website (Demo Account)

-Want to explore CampusCareAdminSIde?
+Want to explore CampusCare?
 Try logging in with our demo account:

 - Email: tforte.a62241031@umak.edu.ph
 - Password: G@giTryl4ng